Why it is bad to have a single point of failure in a product and what to do about it.

 - Diversity.
 Team should consist of diverse people.

 - Iterations.
 First solution is not always the best.
-Neither second, nor third.
+Neither the second, nor third.

 - Feedback.
 Team should share potential solutions with other people and with customers if possible (and listen to their feedback).